giuseppeg/suitcss-toolkit/packages/components-arrow/README.md

 ### Tweaking the Arrow Size

-The arrow size can be changed by overriding the `font-size` of `.Arrow` element.
+The arrow size can be changed by overriding the `font-size` of the `.Arrow` element.

 ## Testing